tumblr/TMTumblrSDK/README.md

 ## Inter-app communication

 [Tumblr for iOS](https://itunes.apple.com/us/app/tumblr/id305343404?mt=8) exposes actions using the [x-callback-url](http://x-callback-url.com/) specification.
-The app only supports a few basic endpoints right now but hopefully will be fleshed out in the near future:
+The app only supports a few basic endpoints right now but will be added to in the near future:

     TMTumblrAppClient *client = [TMTumblrAppClient client];